george-hawkins/blender-donut-notebook/README.md

 > Makes the modifier “real”: converts the object’s geometry to match the applied modifier’s results, and deletes the modifier.

 What this seems to mean is that the geometry that is generated will be accessible in _Edit Mode_.
-If we look back at increasing _Levels Viewport_ for the dribbles, this increased the smoothness in _Object Mode_ but had no affect on the number of vertices in _Edit Mode_.
+If we look back at increasing _Levels Viewport_ for the dribbles, this increased the smoothness in _Object Mode_ but had no effect on the number of vertices in _Edit Mode_.
 Now if we `tab` to _Edit Mode_ we see that the number of vertices has doubled.

 TODO: how was this better that right-clicking on the object and selecting _Subdivide_ like we did previously for the icing?